SUSTAINABLE PALM OIL

 Download the Sustainable Palm Oil Treat List

-The topic of palm oil has become increasingly heated and emotional – on one side there are some health benefits, but at what cost?
-Habitat loss due to rain forest conversion to agriculture, and ecosystem fragmentation from oil palm plantations could drive the orangutans in Borneo and Sumatra to extinction.
-But orangutans aren’t the only ones that suffer as habitat is converted to agriculture – tigers, sun bears, clouded leopards, bearded pigs and other endangered species, as well as indigenous people, are at risk as natural rain forest land disappears.
+The topic of palm oil is a complex and emotional issue.
+On one side there may be some health benefits, but at what cost?
+Habitat loss due to rain forest conversion to one crop like palm oil, called a monoculture, and ecosystem fragmentation from oil palm plantations could drive the orangutans in Borneo and Sumatra to extinction.
+But orangutans aren’t the only ones that suffer as habitat is converted to agriculture—tigers, sun bears, clouded leopards, bearded pigs and other endangered species, plants, fish, water sources and indigenous people are at risk as natural rain forest land disappears.
 The information on this page is intended to help inform and educate while raising awareness about the complex issues surrounding palm oil.

 How is palm oil used?

 Palm oil is frequently found in margarines and fats.
 It is also used in creating dry cake mix, biscuit mixes, cakes and sponge cakes, soaps, peanut butter, sauces, powdered milk and as a fat substitute used when making condensed milk and non-lacteous cream used in coffee and ice cream.

 - Palm oil is considered one of the best frying oils because it can resist high temperatures and does not produce unpleasant odors – making it the go-to oil for fried potatoes, French fries, pies, pastries and doughnuts.

 - Palm kernel oil is used in the production of concentrated foods and as a supplement in animal food.
 Because it resembles coco oil, palm kernel oil is popular among chocolate lovers and can be used as a substitute for cacao and the fats found in milk.